Tölvä Village – History, Sights & Canoeing Routes

 Tölvä Village Summer Oasis – Nurmiranta, Jokiniementie 54 b

 The Nurmiranta summer area is open for everyone to enjoy.
-Facilities include a sandy beach, changing rooms, a dry toilet, a covered campfire shelter with ready firewood, a boat launch, and a pier.
+The facilities include a sandy beach, changing sheds, a dry toilet, a covered campfire shelter with firewood available, a boat launch, and a pier.

-Memorial Plaque at the Birthplace of Paavo Ruotsalainen, Kaijansaarentie 2 (location of Tölvä Market Square)
+Memorial Plaque at the Birthplace of Paavo Ruotsalainen, Kaijansaarentie 2 (location of Tölvä marketplace)

-Paavo (Påhl Henrik) Ruotsalainen, founder of the Lutheran revival movement known as Awakening (Herännäisyys), was born in Paavola, Tölvänniemi, on 9 July 1777.
+Paavo (Påhl Henrik) Ruotsalainen, founder of the Lutheran revival movement known as herännäisyys (“awakening”), was born in Paavola, Tölvänniemi, on 9 July 1777.
 His birthplace was located in this yard, and he lived in Tölvänniemi until the age of ten, when his father moved the family to Varpaisjärvi.
-Paavo learned to read already at the age of six.
 The memorial plaque was unveiled on 25 May 1977 during the Awakening Festival celebrations in Lapinlahti, marking the 200th anniversary of his birth.
 The plaque was commissioned by the Lapinlahti parish, and the unveiling speech was given by Bishop Paavo Kortekangas.
 Psalm 118:17: “I shall not die, but live, and declare the works of the Lord.”

 Little Paavo Trail

 The “Little Paavo Trail,” inspired by Paavo Ruotsalainen, is signposted in today’s Tölvä landscape.
-The route begins at the road junction known as Tölvä Market Square and offers two options: To Kaijansaari Chapel and back, total 3.3 km To Nurmiranta and back to Tölvä Market Square, total 4 km The routes are shown on the map at the Tölvä information board and marked with ribbons or painted symbols on poles, trees, and rocks.
+The route begins at the road junction known as Tölvä marketplace and offers two options: To Kaijansaari Chapel and back, total 3.3 km To Nurmiranta and back, total 4 km The routes are shown on the map at the Tölvä info board and marked with ribbons or painted symbols on poles, trees, and rocks.

 Cows in the Rural Landscape

 There are still dairy cows in Tölvä today.
-Along Tölväntie (road 459), visitors can see the cows of Maatila Jussila Ltd. Please do not feed the animals.
+Along Tölväntie (road 459), visitors can see the cows of the Jussila dairy farm.
+Please do not feed the animals.

 Services in Tölvä Village